Butler vs. Buffalo College Basketball Predictions & Picks - December 5

 Butler Performance Insights

-- The Bulldogs' +115 scoring differential (outscoring opponents by 14.4 points per game) is a result of scoring 83.4 points per game (40th in college basketball) while allowing 69 per outing (141st in college basketball).
+- The Bulldogs have a +115 scoring differential, topping opponents by 14.4 points per game.
+They're putting up 83.4 points per game to rank 40th in college basketball and are allowing 69 per outing to rank 141st in college basketball.

-- Butler wins the rebound battle by 1.8 boards on average.
-It records 34.8 rebounds per game, which ranks 117th in college basketball, while its opponents grab 33 per contest.
+- Butler grabs 34.8 rebounds per game (117th in college basketball) while conceding 33 per contest to its opponents.
+It outrebounds opponents by 1.8 boards per game.

-- Butler connects on 8.4 three-pointers per game (97th in college basketball) at a 35.1% rate (117th in college basketball), compared to the 7.4 its opponents make while shooting 29.8% from deep.
+- Butler connects on 8.4 three-pointers per game (97th in college basketball) compared to its opponents' 7.4.
+It shoots 35.1% from deep while its opponents hit 29.8% from long range.

-- Butler has committed 1.4 fewer turnovers per game than its opponents, averaging 10.4 (77th in college basketball play) while forcing 11.8 (204th in college basketball).
+- Butler has won the turnover battle by 1.4 turnovers per game, committing 10.4 (77th in college basketball action) while forcing 11.8 (204th in college basketball).

 Buffalo Performance Insights

-- The Bulls put up 69.3 points per game (283rd in college basketball) while giving up 83.1 per outing (350th in college basketball).
-They have a -111 scoring differential and have been outscored by 13.8 points per game.
+- The Bulls have a -111 scoring differential, falling short by 13.8 points per game.
+They're putting up 69.3 points per game, 283rd in college basketball, and are giving up 83.1 per outing to rank 350th in college basketball.

-- Buffalo grabs 31.9 rebounds per game (240th in college basketball) while conceding 29.6 per outing to opponents.
-It outrebounds opponents by 2.3 boards per game.
+- Buffalo wins the rebound battle by 2.3 boards on average.
+It records 31.9 rebounds per game, 240th in college basketball, while its opponents pull down 29.6.

-- Buffalo connects on 3.4 fewer threes per contest than the opposition, 6.4 (266th in college basketball) compared to its opponents' 9.8.

-- Buffalo has come up short in the turnover battle by 6.7 per game, committing 16.8 (362nd in college basketball) while forcing 10.1 (310th in college basketball).
+- Buffalo has lost the turnover battle on average this season, committing 16.8 per game (362nd in college basketball) while forcing 10.1 (310th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.